On symplectic fillings of spinal open book decompositions I: Geometric constructions: Introduction

 \subsubsection{A remark on timing}

-While this paper is intended as the ``official'' introduction to spinal open books in dimension three, the project has by now been in preparation long enough for some of the fundamental notions to have appeared already in other papers by the authors and their collaborators, see in particular \cite{BaykurVanhorn:large}.
+While this paper is intended as the ``official'' introduction to spinal open books in dimension three, the project has by now been in preparation long enough for some of the fundamental notions to have appeared already in several other papers, some by the authors plus collaborators (e.g.~\cite{BaykurVanhorn:large}) and some by others (e.g.~\cites{MinRoyWang:exotic,PlamenevskayaStarkston:nearly}).
 We have tried to make sure all definitions are consistent with what has previously appeared, but in the event of any discrepancies, the present paper is meant to be definitive.